alan-krumholz/professional-services/examples/cloudml-bee-health-detection/README.md

-# Energy Price Forecasting Example
+# Bee Health Detection Example

 This repository contains example code detect if a bee is healthy.
 Specifically, given a picture and structured attributes about a bee, it predicts if the bee is healthy.